Christopher Adler home page

 Short bio

 Christopher Adler is a composer, performer and improviser living in San Diego, California.
 His music draws upon nearly thirty years of research into the traditional musics of Thailand and Laos, and a background in mathematics.
 He is a foremost performer of new music for the khaen, a free-reed mouth organ from Laos and Northeast Thailand, and has an expanding portfolio of cross-cultural works for Korean traditional instruments.
 Ensembles such as the Silk Road Ensemble, the Tesla Quartet and Red Fish Blue Fish have performed his works in major venues across the U.S. and Asia.
 He has produced works based on early 20th-century Russian futurism, including a Violin Concerto written for Sarah Plum and Zaum Box for speaking percussionist.
 Recent works include Aeneas in the Underworld, a concert-length chamber oratorio based on Vergil’s Aeneid for solo speaking guitarist and ensemble, and Construct: for organ, commissioned by the American Guild of Organists.
 He is a pianist with NOISE, a frequent performer for San Diego New Music, and co-founder of the soundON Festival in La Jolla, California.
-He is currently Professor of Music and Director of the Asian Studies Program at the University of San Diego, and will be a U.S. Fulbright Scholar to South Korea in fall, 2024.
-His compositions are released on many labels including Tzadik, MicroFest, Innova, Centaur, New Amsterdamn and Cities and Memory, and his performances on labels including Tzadik, Innova, Centaur and Vienna Modern Masters, as well as on his own series New music for khaen (Liber Pulveris). christopheradler.com
+He is currently Professor of Music and Director of the Asian Studies Program at the University of San Diego, and is a U.S. Fulbright Scholar to South Korea in fall, 2024.
+His compositions are released on many labels including Tzadik, MicroFest, Innova, Centaur, New Amsterdam and Cities and Memory, and his performances on labels including Tzadik, Innova, Centaur and Vienna Modern Masters, as well as on his own series New music for khaen (Liber Pulveris). christopheradler.com

 b.
 1972